Siliguri: Air

-Bagdogra International Airport is an international airport located towards the west of Siliguri city, operated as a civil enclave at AFS Bagdogra of the Indian Air Force.
-This airport is a major transport hub in the region with flights connecting Kolkata, New Delhi, Mumbai, Chennai, Bangalore, Hyderabad, Ahmedabad, Guwahati, Dibrugarh and has international connectivity with Paro and Bangkok.
+Bagdogra Airport is an international airport located towards the west of Siliguri city, operated as a civil enclave at AFS Bagdogra of the Indian Air Force.
+This airport is a major transport hub in the region, with flights to Kolkata, Durgapur, New Delhi, Mumbai, Chennai, Bangalore, Hyderabad, Ahmedabad, Guwahati, Dibrugarh and has international connectivity with Paro and Bangkok.
 The airport also has regular helicopter services to Gangtok.
-Due to its location near Darjeeling hills and Sikkim, Bagdogra international airport sees thousands of tourists annually.
+Due to its location near Darjeeling hills and Sikkim, the Bagdogra Airport sees thousands of tourists annually.

 Central government of India confirmed international airport status to this airport in 2002 with limited international operations.
 This is one of the few airports in India with zero sales tax on aviation turbine fuel.